daniestevez/reu-2024/README.md

 * Session 3. [spectral-analysis](spectral-analysis).
 Spectral analysis and
   generation of narrowband and wideband signals with a given CN0.

+* Session 4. [turboseti](turboseti).
+Generation of data for analysis with turboSETI.
+Filterbank files and Doppler drift.

 ## Previous years